-- 26. We considered respondents' suggestion that the Board could alternatively require entities to recognise and measure deferred tax based on temporary differences at the beginning of the earliest comparative period presented, with the cumulative effect recognised as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate). - 27.
-We think requiring entities to apply this approach for leases would address concerns about the interaction with the transition requirements in IFRS 16 (see paragraphs 22-25 of this paper).
-Further, we think requiring this approach for both leases and decommissioning obligations would avoid the need to retrospectively assess whether those transactions gave rise to equal and offsetting temporary differences on initial recognition (which could be several years ago).
-In our view, such a transition approach would therefore make the amendments easier and less costly to apply, while still achieving their objective. - 28.
+- 28. We considered respondents' suggestion that the Board could alternatively require entities to recognise and measure deferred tax based on temporary differences at the beginning of the earliest comparative period presented, with the cumulative effect recognised as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at that date. - 29.
+We think requiring entities to apply this approach for leases would address concerns about the interaction with the transition requirements in IFRS 16.
+Further, we think requiring this approach for both leases and decommissioning obligations would avoid the need for entities to retrospectively assess whether those transactions gave rise to equal and offsetting temporary differences on initial recognition (which could be several years ago).
+In our view, such a transition approach would therefore make the amendments easier and less costly to apply, while still achieving their objective. - 30.
 The transition requirements described above could result in an entity recognising deferred tax for some leases or decommissioning obligations that might otherwise be outside the scope of the proposed amendments (for example, a partially deductible lease).
-However, in our view the expected benefits of applying these transition requirements to all leases and decommissioning obligations would outweigh the cost of requiring entities to assess whether each individual lease and decommissioning obligation gave rise to equal and offsetting temporary differences on initial
+However, in our view the expected benefits of applying these transition requirements to all leases and decommissioning obligations would outweigh the cost of requiring entities to assess whether each individual lease and decommissioning obligation gave rise to equal and offsetting temporary differences on initial recognition.

-- recognition.
 We also note that, applying this approach, the cumulative effect of recognising deferred tax would be recognised in retained earnings.
-This would therefore avoid the outcome that the recognition exemption was designed to prevent. - 29.
-As discussed in paragraph 8-10 of this paper, the proposed amendments would also apply to transactions other than leases and decommissioning obligations.
-Identifying whether such transactions might be in the scope of the proposed amendments on a retrospective basis could also be costly and complex.
+This would therefore avoid the outcome the recognition exemption was designed to prevent.5 - 31.
+As discussed in paragraphs 9-11 of this paper, the amendments would also apply to transactions other than leases and decommissioning obligations.
+Identifying whether such transactions might be in the scope of the amendments on a retrospective basis could also be costly and complex.
 In our view, the costs of requiring entities to apply the amendments retrospectively to other transactions might not outweigh the benefits of doing so.
-Therefore, we would propose that the Board allow an entity to apply the amendments prospectively to transactions other than leases and decommissioning obligations.
+Therefore, we recommend that the Board require entities to apply the amendments prospectively to transactions other than leases and decommissioning obligations (ie only to transactions that occur on or after the beginning of the earliest comparative period presented).